PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 of names.

-**Acknowledgements:** This work was supported by funding to the Viral Emergence Research Initiative (VERENA) consortium including NSF BII 2021909 and a grant from Institut de Valorisation des Données (IVADO), by the NSERC Discovery Grants and Discovery Acceleration Supplement programs, and by a donation from the Courtois Foundation.
+**Acknowledgements:** This work was supported by funding to the Viral Emergence Research Initiative (VERENA) consortium including NSF BII 2021909 and 2213854 and a grant from Institut de Valorisation des Données (IVADO), by the NSERC Discovery Grants and Discovery Acceleration Supplement programs, and by a donation from the Courtois Foundation.
 Benchmarking of this package on distributed systems was enabled by support provided by Calcul Québec (`www.calculquebec.ca`) and Compute Canada (`www.computecanada.ca`).
 TP wrote the initial code, TP and CJC contributed to API design, and all authors contributed to functionalities and usability testing.

 # References